jdhitsolutions/PSScriptTools/docs/ConvertTo-WPFGrid.md

 ### -Refresh

 If you specify this parameter and a Timeout value, this command will refresh the datagrid with the PowerShell expression piped into ConvertTo-WPFGrid.
+You should use a value that is longer than the time it takes to complete the command that generates your data.

-This will only work if you are using this command at the end of a pipelined expression.
+This parameter will only work if you are using Convertto-WPFGrid at the end of a pipelined expression.
 See examples.

 ```yaml
 Type: SwitchParameter